Combined sewer: CSO storage

 Another solution is to build a CSO storage facility, such as a tunnel that can store flow from many sewer connections.
 Because a tunnel can share capacity among several outfalls, it can reduce the total volume of storage that must be provided for a specific number of outfalls.
 Storage tunnels store combined sewage but do not treat it.
 When the storm is over, the flows are pumped out of the tunnel and sent to a wastewater treatment plant.
 One of the main concerns with CSO storage is the length of time it is stored before it is released.
 Without careful management of this storage period, the water in the CSO storage facility runs the risk of going septic.

+Portland, Oregon built underground storage, completing the West Side CSO Tunnel in 2006 and the East Side Big Pipe in 2011.

 Washington, D.C., is building underground storage capacity as its primary strategy to address CSOs.
 In 2013 the city began construction of a deep tunnel system for its "Clean Rivers Project."
 Four deep storage tunnels totaling 18 mi in length are being built adjacent to the Anacostia River, along with green infrastructure projects, and will reduce overflows to the river by 98 percent, and 96 percent system-wide.
 As of 2025 portions of the storage tunnel system are in operation, with project completion scheduled for 2030.
 The South Boston CSO Storage Tunnel is a similar project, completed in 2013.

 Indianapolis, Indiana, is building underground storage capacity in the form of a 28 mi 18 ft diameter deep rock tunnel system which will connect the two existing wastewater treatment plants.
 This project, known as the DigIndy project, will provide collection of discharge water from the various CSO sites located along the White River, Eagle Creek, Fall Creek, Pogue's Run, and Pleasant Run.
 Citizens Energy Group is managing the efforts to construct the first phases of the work, which includes a 250 ft deep Deep Rock Tunnel Connector between the Belmont Wastewater Treatment Plant and the Southport Wastewater Treatment Plant.
 Additional tunnels will branch under the existing watercourses located in Indianapolis.
 The planned cost for the project will total $1.9 billion.

 Fort Wayne, Indiana, is constructing a 4.5 mi, 14 ft diameter, $180M tunnel under the 3RPORT (Three Rivers Protection and Overflow Reduction Tunnel) to address the myriad CSOs which outfall into the St. Mary's, St. Joseph, and Maumee Rivers.
 The 3RPORT is approximately 160 ft below grade, and is anticipated to enter service in 2023.

 In March 2024 the Thames Tideway Tunnel was completed in London at a cost of around £5bn, with it reaching full operation in early 2025.
 The tunnel promises to reduce CSO spills by up to 95%.